IN THIS ARTICLE

 Woodpecker has native, one-click integration with Google’s Gmail, and Microsoft’s Office 365 and Exchange.
-For any other email service provider, you should select “Other (IMAP)”.
+For any other email service provider, you can enter your data and connect automatically, or choose “Manual connection”.
 The setup will not be long either way!

 Note that when you select one of the available options, you will be informed about the sending limits for this provider.
 The default limit in Woodpecker will be set according to your choice.
 You can change it later in Settings.

-Choose “Automatic integration” and the App will auto-detect settings and quickly configure the email for you.
+Choose “Automatic connection” and the App will auto-detect settings and quickly configure the email for you.

-If you are using a third-party app for sending (such as Mailgun or Sendgrid), or would simply like to configure your email yourself, select “Advanced”.
+If you are using a third-party app for sending (such as Mailgun or Sendgrid), or would simply like to configure your email yourself, select “Manual”.
 Check Email Account: Advanced setup to learn more.